opea-project/docs/community/rfcs/RFC_DocSum_Video_Audio.md

 **Solution**: The audio summary feature can generate concise summaries of podcast episodes, highlighting key points and important segments.
 Employees can quickly review the summaries to understand the podcast content without listening to the entire episode.

 By implementing the video and audio summary features, the Document Summarization Application will become a more powerful and versatile tool, capable of handling both text and multimedia content.
+This enhancement will significantly improve user experience, efficiency, and applicability across various domains.